dreginkogan/Savonius-VAWT/README.md

 lying around that I refuse to throw out, so why not use them?
 The other components of the design are 3D printed parts, aluminum shafts, steel sticks (or whatever you can call a thin rod made of steel), PVC pipes, and bearings.
 At the current time of writing, I have not started working on the electronics side of the project.

+I also know next to nothing about aerodynamics, so I will learn along the way.

 ## Design CAD files ##

 CAD files are stored in A360: https://a360.co/3k1Dasz